peterith/internet-of-tings/README.md

 * To all of you for visiting my GitHub page
 * [as7262-python](https://github.com/pimoroni/as7262-python) for the AS7262 spectral sensor Python library
 * [Eclipse Mosquitto](https://mosquitto.org) for the message broker
-* Edward Scott for providing us with the knowledge and equipments
+* [Dr Edward Stott](https://www.imperial.ac.uk/people/ed.stott) for providing us with the knowledge and equipments